"""

 An integer specifying the size of the classical array containing the

 (classical) bits which are simulated.
-Since Jax doesn't allow dynamically
+Since JAX doesn't allow dynamically

 sized arrays but Jasp supports dynamically sized QuantumVariables, the